benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/speedruns/custom-domain-fly-cloudflare.md

+---
+title: 'Speedrun: Connecting Your Fly.io App to a Custom Domain with Cloudflare Proxy'
+description: 'Step-by-step process to configure DNS records, SSL certificates, and domain verification between Fly.io and Cloudflare.
+Includes specific settings for A/AAAA records, CNAME verification, and SSL/TLS encryption modes.'
+---

 # Speedrun: Connecting Your Fly.io App to a Custom Domain with Cloudflare Proxy

 Custom domains on your Fly.io app with Cloudflare in front can be a little complex because you must validate the domain on Fly.io BEFORE turning on Cloudflare proxying.
 Follow these steps.